teamunitlab/unitlab-sdk/README.md

 @axror please write more readme how to run etc.

 ## How to generate secure so files

+# Skip it now, we don't need to build binaries during debugging!
+Just use pure python source!
 python compile.py build_ext --inplace

 ## How to generate pip files